Bischoff/wozmania/README.md

 ### print_nibble

-`print_nibble` displays the drive number, track number, position of disk head, and the last nibble read.
+`print_nibble` displays the drive number, track number, position of disk head, and the last nibble read or written.

 ## Bibliography